 The best things to do in Amsterdam for free

-Tip: Don’t miss visiting Vondelparkpaviljoen, the neo-Renaissance café restaurant on the northwest side of the park for a drink after your stroll.
+Tip: Go to Vondelparkpaviljoen, the neo-Renaissance café restaurant on the northwest side of the park for a drink after your stroll!

 Visiting the city’s floating market flower market (Bloemenmarkt) is arguably one of the best things to do in Amsterdam!
 Sitting literally in the Singel canal, between Muntplein & Koningsplein, Bloemenmarkt is the only floating flower market in the world.
 On the market’s floating stalls you’ll find a wide variety of flowers (including local tulips), as well as bulbs.
 Wandering the flower market as you smell the delicate scents of the flowers is a feast for your senses!